AlexMaps/AlexMaps.github.io/_pages/about.md

 Current Projects
 ======
-I developed a functional land cover map for the traditional territory.
+I've created a land cover map of heathlands, wetlands, and forests for MFN traditional territory.
 I am currently constructing a post-fire succession detection model using burn severity and the slope of log-transformed spectral indices.

 ![Landcover Map of Traditional Territory and examples of Forest to Heathland Detection](/images/Forest2HeathlandPrediction.jpg)